-3.8 3.6 Applicant must confirm if it is interested in a multi-year contract.
-2015 New Entrant QHPs will be offered in 2015 and 2016 if Applicant's QHPs continue to meet certification criteria.
+3.46 Applicant must confirm if it is interested in a multi-year contract.
+2015 New Entrant QHPs will be offered in 2015 and 2016.

 The Exchange seeks to promote multi-year partnerships with QHPs, foster rate stability and encourage QHP investments in product design, network development, and quality improvement programs.